Emotional climate

-Emotional climate is a concept that quantifies the “climate” of a community, being a small group, a classroom, an organization, a geographical region.
+Emotional climate is a concept that quantifies the “climate” of a community, being a small group, a classroom, an organization, or a geographical region.
+It refers to the emotional relationships among members of a community and describes the overall emotional environment within a specific context.

+Definition

 Emotional climates indicate the emotional relationships interwoven among members of a community and describe the quality of the environment within a particular context.
-Emotional climates reflect the way most members of a community feel in a given situation.
+Emotional climates reflect the way most members of a community feel in a given situation; it can be defined as how members of a group perceive the feelings of the majority of its members in the specific situation or environment of the group.
+The emotional climate can also be defined as a relatively enduring set of characteristics (or attributes) of a particular social environment that is experienced by the group members and that influences their behavior.

-Definition
+Description

-The concept of emotional climate was first used in educational psychology to define the effects of classroom climates on learning, and extensively used in organizational psychology to capture differences in organizational environments.
-Emotional climates affect individual motivation, levels of satisfaction, attitudes, expectations and behavior in a given context (e.g., a firm, a classroom).
-Negative emotional climates may exacerbate depressive symptoms and discourage personal growth, while positive emotional climates stimulate creativity, growth and professional development.
-In the framework of an organization, emotional climate appears to be a significant contributor to overall staff morale, performance and productivity.
+The concept of emotional climate was first used in educational psychology to define the effects of classroom climates on learning, but it has since been adopted and extensively used in work and organizational psychology to capture differences in work environments.
+Emotional climates affect individual motivation, levels of satisfaction, attitudes, expectations, and behavior in a given context (e.g., a firm, or a classroom).
+Negative emotional climates may exacerbate depressive symptoms and discourage personal growth, while positive emotional climates stimulate creativity, growth, and professional development.
+In the framework of an organization, the emotional climate appears to be a significant contributor to overall staff morale, performance, and productivity.

 According to Joseph De Rivera and Dario Páez emotional climates can either arise in reaction to specific collective experiences (e.g., a natural disaster) or be constructed through people's ordinary behavior and everyday interactions.
 People talk to each other about their feelings and their complaints, influence one another, and thus construct shared emotional patterns.
 Bernard Rimé argues that intense emotions, such as joy, anger, sadness, and shame, are commonly shared among individuals.
 These states influence people's lives, even for extended periods of time, and propagate throughout the social environment.

 Emotional climates are often labeled by using names of emotions, such as joy, anger, and fear.
-However they can also be labeled making direct reference to the emotional relationships that are involved, such as hostility or solidarity.
+However, they can also be labeled making direct reference to the emotional relationships that are involved, such as hostility or solidarity.

 Emotional atmosphere and culture

 Joseph De Rivera distinguishes between emotional atmosphere (collective mood) and emotional climate.
 Emotional atmosphere refers to the collective behavior that a community may manifest when it is focused on a common event, emotional climate identifies instead the emotional relationships between the members of the society.
-He also argues that when certain emotional relationships, such as hostility and solidarity, but also joy or fear, become transmitted from generation to generation and depict stable features of a society or community, they can be referred as emotional culture.
+He also argues that when certain emotional relationships, such as hostility and solidarity, but also joy or fear, become transmitted from generation to generation and depict stable features of a society or community, they can be referred to as emotional culture.